List of One Piece characters: Issho

 Issho (イッショウ), better known as Admiral Fujitora (藤虎), is one of the Navy admirals who joined during the timeskip.
-He has the ability to control gravity, being able to make the environment heavier or lighter.
-He is blind, so he uses Color of Observation Haki to feel what is around him.
+He has the ability to control gravity through the powers of the Press-Press Fruit, being able to make the environment heavier or lighter.
+Having blinded himself due to the trauma of numerous atrocities prior to his Navy career, he uses Color of Observation Haki to feel what is around him.

 He wanted to end the Seven Warlords of the Sea system, which is why in Dressrosa he had a conflict against Donquixote Doflamingo and Trafalgar Law, where he later had to team up with the latter and the Straw Hat Pirates to stop Doflamingo's corruption.
-Despite the fact that the next day he had orders to arrest Luffy, his vision of justice forced him to help him escape.
-Fujitora's character appearance is modeled after Shintaro Katsu.
+Despite orders to arrest him, a fight with Luffy made him gain immense respect for the pirate, willfully permitting the Straw Hats' escape to Sengoku's chagrin.

-In the anime, he is voiced by Ikuya Sawaki.
+His character appearance is modeled after Shintaro Katsu.
+In the original Japanese version of the anime, he is voiced by Ikuya Sawaki.
 In the Funimation English adaptation, his voice is supplied by Charles C. Campbell.